DefaultO/gvh/README.md

 xcopy /Y "$(TargetDir)$(TargetFileName)" "C:\Program Files (x86)\Steam\steamapps\common\Goodbye Volcano High\Mods\"
 start steam://run/1310330
 ```
-figured out how to customize the title screen. so I added a few buttons.
+figured out how to customize the title screen. so I added a few buttons. have to find out how to resize them still.

 idk why, but...<br/><br/>
 a) I wasn't able to get most of the ui gameobjects directly. they didn't appear when using the GameObject.Find... methods (https://gist.github.com/DefaultO/aecfb687d9a4e73552d61fe23324cc8b). so I currently step down the hierarchy using the code below.<br/>